dtia/express-partials/README.md

 Express-partials didn't work out of the box for us.
 Some missing things that we used from Express 2.x partials:

--Partials should still have the context of its parents' local options -partial(...,{collection:someCol}) shouldn't attempt to render if there's no items in someCol since it causes undefined variable issues
+-Partials should still have the context of its parents' local options<br>
+-partial(...,{collection:someCol}) shouldn't attempt to render if there's no items in someCol since it causes undefined variable issues

 [![build status](https://secure.travis-ci.org/publicclass/express-partials.png)](http://travis-ci.org/publicclass/express-partials)